 The admission requirements are the same as those of the MA in Philosophy (General Programme).

-For academic enquiries, please contact the Programme Director, Dr Tim Mooney
+For academic enquiries, please contact the Programme Director, Assoc Prof Tim Mooney

 All administrative enquiries should be sent to the School Manager: